seanox/aspect-js/README.md

 CR: Composite Mount Locate: Stricter use of property and qualifier (name)
 CR: Composite Mount Lookup: Stricter use of property and qualifier (name)
 CR: Composite Mount Synchronization: Extension by the detection and use of setter (object accessors)
+CR: Composite Release: Addition of the CSS rule when the page is loaded
 CR: Composite Hardening: Added optional hardening from markup
 CR: Composite Include: Modules with a condition are only reloaded if the condition is true
 CR: DataSource Locales: As standard marked are at the beginning